-Following consultation with event managers (within the public and private sector), the Licensing Project, in partnership with the Sheffield City Council Place Directorate and South Yorkshire Police, has produced some best practice guidance that is available below, to download.
-Its purpose is to prioritise the safety and welfare of children and young people at the planning and operational stages of events and it is intended to support and advise the people responsible for managing events.
+Safeguarding Children & Vulnerable People at Events Following consultation with event managers (within the public and private sector), the SCSP, in partnership with the Sheffield City Council and South Yorkshire Police, has produced some safeguarding guidance that is available below, to download.
+Its purpose is to prioritise the safety and welfare of children and vulnerable people at the planning and operational stages of events and it is intended to support and advise the people who are responsible for managing events.

 The key features of the guidance are:

 - Risk assessment guidance and matrix tool with practical examples of safeguarding situations

 - Guidance about vetting / DBS checks Model protocol to help staff safely manage situations involving unaccompanied vulnerable young people

 - Description of roles and responsibilities of designated safeguarding staff;

 (ii) the ‘Safeguarding Coordinator/Lead' role ‘Flow chart’ model of care for a safeguarding infrastructure at events

 - Checklist/aide memoire to help the Safeguarding Coordinator ensure all necessary systems are in place

 - Guidance for events staff who receive a disclosure

 - To encourage events managers to promote the work of local outreach services by offering young people health information/leaflets at events